elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_Labs.md

      - Can store as List or Set
      - List has order; Set has no order; Set doesn't allow dupes
-     - If using List, I can assume “first email” is primary
+     - If using List, I can assume "first email" is primary
      - If using SET, I need a separate field (no ordering)

 Notes: